changliao1025/hexwatershed_tutorial/README.md

 5. Run the examples within the `example` folder

-- You need to edit the template configuration file to match with your data set paths.
+- You need to edit the template `configuration` json file to match with your data set paths.

 - Depending where you downloaded the data and the example, different configurations are required.